-Now let’s relate this to self-love.
-Someone who loves himself best wants what is best for himself, and these best gifts are virtuous and noble things.
-By pursuing these virtuous and noble things first for himself, Aristotle argues, the person who loves himself best actually becomes a better friend to all those around him.
+Let’s relate this to self-love.
+Someone who loves himself best wants what is best for himself.
+And these best gifts are virtuous and noble things.
+By pursuing these virtuous and noble things for himself first, Aristotle argues, the person who loves himself best actually becomes a better friend to all those around him.

-When we focus on loving our self first, we give our self good and noble gifts.
-And we are not only the best possible friend to ourselves, we also naturally become better, both internally and externally, in our relationships with each other and the world.
+When we focus on loving ourselves first, we give ourselves good and noble gifts.
+In addition, we not only act like the best possible friend to ourselves, we also benefits our relationships with each other and the world.

 What Exactly are Good and Noble Gifts?

 Of course the question now is what exactly these good and noble gifts are which constitute proper self-love.
-Aristotle certainly has a very specific view of what good and noble things are, and he discusses this at length in Nicomachean Ethics and other places.
+Aristotle certainly has a very specific view of what good and noble things are.
+He discusses this at length in Nicomachean Ethics and other places.

 My goal here is not to outline everything that Aristotle believes is characteristic of proper self-love.
-(Aristotle thought quite a bit differently than we do today about people in general and human psychology.)
+(Aristotle thought quite a bit differently than we do today about people and human psychology.)

 Rather, my goal is to use Aristotle’s notion of self-love as a springboard to share some of the good and noble things that I believe constitute self-love.
 In my next post, I want to discuss the gift of treating ourselves as people, rather than as objects.